flexera-public/policy_templates/operational/aws/total_instance_hours/README.md

 ## What It Does

-This Policy Template leverages Optima to produce a stacked bar chart showing Total Instance Hours for AWS Instance Families used per month for the last 12 months.
+This Policy Template leverages Flexera CCO APIs to produce a stacked bar chart showing Total Instance Hours for AWS Instance Families used per month for the last 12 months.
 This policy allows the user to specify a *Region* to filter results by, and will email the user specified in *Email addresses to notify*.

 ## How It Works